Kapitel 172 |

 172:1.8 (1879.6) Both Lazarus and Martha knew that Mary had long saved the money wherewith to buy this cruse of spikenard, and they heartily approved of her doing as her heart desired in such a matter, for they were well-to-do and could easily afford to make such an offering. |

-172:1.9 (1880.1) Da ypperstepræsterne hørte om denne middag for Jesus og Lazarus i Betania, begyndte de at rådføre sig indbyrdes om, hvad der skulle ske med Lazarus, og snart besluttede de, at Lazarus også skulle dø.
-De konkluderede med rette, at det ville være nytteløst at slå Jesus ihjel hvis de tillod Lazarus, hvem han havde oprejst fra de døde, at fortsætte med at leve. |
+172:1.9 (1880.1) Da ypperstepræsterne hørte om denne middag i Betania for Jesus og Lazarus, begyndte de at rådføre sig med hinanden om, hvad der skulle ske med Lazarus.
+Og snart besluttede de, at Lazarus også skulle dø.
+De konkluderede med rette, at det ville være nytteløst at slå Jesus ihjel, hvis de tillod Lazarus, som han havde oprejst fra de døde, at leve. |

 |